AnthonyAstige/eslint-plugin-no-tsx-without-jsx/README.md

 ## Why?

 Using `.tsx` extensions for files without JSX can cause confusion and inconsistency.
-This plugin ensures that:

-- `.tsx` files contain JSX elements
+This plugin ensures that `.tsx` files contain JSX elements
-- Non-JSX files use the `.ts` extension
-- Codebase remains clear and maintainable

 ## Installation